-- (1) Point of supply is tail piece of boundary box, meter, or service valve regardless of property boundary. - (2) The New Zealand Building Code may require the Customer to install additional backflow prevention devices within the site, which will remain the responsibility of the Customer.
+- 1. Point of supply is tail piece of boundary box, meter, or isolation valve regardless of property boundary. - 2.
+The New Zealand Building Code may require the Customer to install additional backflow prevention devices within the site, which will remain the responsibility of the Customer.

-Schedule 2: Table I Compatibility Features
+Schedule 2: Table 1 Compatibility Features

-Specific features of the Council supply which need to be taken into account are contained in Table I below.
+Specific features of the Council supply which need to be taken into account are contained in Table 1 below.

-Table I:- Compatibility features
+Table 1: Compatibility features